OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/cosmos-db/tutorial-query-mongodb.md

 ## <a id="examplequery6"></a>Exemplo de consulta 6

-consulta seguinte Olá retorna todas as famílias de saudação onde notas filhos são 8.
+A próxima consulta retorna todas as famílias das quais as notas dos filhos seja 8.

 **Consulta**